 As the cost of solar panels falls and homeowners become more Eco-conscious, residential solar is seeing increased adoption.

 And that’s a great thing.
 If you decide to take the leap to solar energy, make sure you know what will be involved.

-To sum it up, the top tips for homeowners considering solar panels include: Ensure that you have the right kind of roof for panels, look into financing options, and find a reliable installer.
+To sum it up, the top tips for homeowners considering solar panels include: Ensuring that you have the right kind of roof for panels, looking into financing options, and finding a reliable installer.
 And remember that the long-term benefits will likely outweigh the upfront investment.